 Private student loans are made by private lenders to students and may require credit-worthy cosigners.
 These loans may be more expensive than Federal Graduate PLUS loans and students should first maximize any eligibility under the federal loan programs.
 Private loan fees and interest rates vary among lenders.
 All lenders will review the borrower's and cosigner’s credit history.
 McDaniel College does not endorse any specific lender or group of lenders.

 Vocational Rehabilitation Services

 Deaf Education Scholarships/Grants

 TARGET (Human Services Management Program)

-An electronic enrollment report (Clearinghouse) is submitted to the U.S. Dept. of Education during the third week of classes for the Fall and Spring terms.
+An electronic enrollment report (Clearinghouse) is submitted to the U.S. Department of Education monthly during Fall and Spring semesters.
 Lenders and Direct Loans Servicers retrieve this information for deferment purposes.

 Enrollment for Summer terms must be reported manually.
 The student must request an in-school deferment form from their lenders, complete the form and submit it to McDaniel College Registrar’s Office for certification.